 Catalytic Converter Testing for Poor Performance and Suspected Clogged Catalytic Converter

-A Major European Manufacturer has already outlined the test to check for restriction.
+A Major European Auto Manufacturer has already outlined the test to check for restriction.

 3. Run a 6' hose from the adapter to a pressure gauge.
-An old style Manifold Vacuum Gauge can also measure pressure up to 10 PSI.
+I use the Old Style Manifold Vacuum Gauge that can also measure pressures up to 10 PSI.

 4. Start the engine and briefly raise the RPM to 2500.
 With the engine speed stabilized at 2500 RPM, the pressure measured on the gauge must be below 1.5 PSI